globulus/simi/README.md

 Šimi currently does not support multiline comments.

 #### Identifiers
 Identifiers start with a letter, _ or $, and then may contain any combination of letters, numbers, underscores or dollar signs.
 Identifiers are case sensitive.
-Note that identifiers that start with _ or $ have special meanings in some instances.
+Note that identifiers that start with _ have special meanings in some instances.

 #### Newlines
 Line breaks separate Šimi statements and as such are meaningful.
 E.g, a block that has a newline after ":" must be completed with an *end*.
 Similarly, an assignment statement must be terminated with a newline.
 If your line is very long, you can break it into multiple lines by ending each line with a backslash (\\) for readability purposes.